oussama95boussaid/Behavioral-Cloning-Project/README.md

 The file **«video.py»** was created from the dataset using the command **«python video.py run1»**; where «run1» is the folder where the dataset is stored.

+**Why create a video**

+- It's been noted the simulator might perform differently based on the hardware.
+So if your model drives succesfully on your machine it might not on another machine (your reviewer).
+Saving a video is a solid backup in case this happens.
+- You could slightly alter the code in drive.py and/or video.py to create a video of what your model sees after the image is processed (may be helpful for debugging).

 # Simulator Download

 - <a href="https://d17h27t6h515a5.cloudfront.net/topher/2017/February/58ae46bb_linux-sim/linux-sim.zip">Linux</a>